Upgrading the Switch Software

 – The port-channel is configured with member ports across different switches in the stack.

 – When one of the member switches reloads.

 – The member switch that is reloading has a high rate of IP IGMP joins arriving on the port-channel member port.

 The workaround is to disable the IGMP snooping throttle limit by using the no ip igmp max-groups number interface configuration command and then to reconfigure the same limit again.
 (CSCse39909)

 PoE or PoE+

-, and the link remains down.
-When the same loopback cable is connected to a non-PoE port, the link becomes active and then transitions to the error-disabled state when the
+- When a loopback cable is connected to a switch PoE port, the show interface status privileged EXEC command shows not connected, and the link remains down.
+When the same loopback cable is connected to a non-PoE port, the link becomes active and then transitions to the error-disabled state when the keepalive feature is enabled.

 There is no workaround.
 (CSCsd60647)

 - The Cisco 7905 IP Phone is error-disabled when the phone is connected to an external power source.